hsgroves/cs290info/lessons/week1.md

 I chose Rails for this course because it minimizes the amount of low-level decisions that you need to make as a developer, has an abundance of documentation + support available for free online, and will give a fairly full overview of the entire web application development process.

 ## Ruby/Rails Install Options
-Use your own computer, not an AU computer. **Do not** use pre-built Rails installers.
+Use your own computer, not an AU computer (unless you choose to develop using Cloud9). **Do not** use pre-built Rails installers.
 It's very likely that they won't work or won't set things up properly/with the right versions.

 ### Windows
 If you're using a Windows machine or an older Mac (pre-2012), I highly recommend using [Cloud9](https://c9.io/pricing/webide) to develop remotely (the free option is fine).
 You will need an internet connection at all times in order to develop.

 Alternately, you can configure [VirtualBox](https://www.virtualbox.org/wiki/Downloads) or [Docker](https://www.docker.com) and install Ruby/Rails on a Linux-based virtual machine.
 VirtualBox is a bit simpler to set up than Docker; both can be very difficult to configure.
-To start, Cloud9 is a better choice.
+To start, Cloud9 is probably a better choice.

 ### Mac
 I very highly suggest [this guide](http://railsapps.github.io/installrubyonrails-mac.html) to help you set up Homebrew, Ruby, RVM, Git, and Rails.Note that version numbers may be slightly out of date (though shouldn't be by much).